Prepare your payment files for P27

 • Plusgiro Transfer – Long advice (Max.
 10*35)

-When P27 is live, Nordic Credit transfer and Nordic Salary will replace the above payment types and Beneficiary's name will be mandatory.
+When the Swedish clearing channels have been updated, Nordic Credit transfer and Nordic Salary will replace the above payment types and Beneficiary's name will be mandatory.

-Appendix L: Nordic Credit Transfers and Nordic Salary (only SEK and from Swedish accounts) provides more details´ about P27.
+Appendix L: provides more details about Nordic Credit Transfers and Nordic Salary (only SEK and from Swedish accounts).

 Read more